 The Life Sciences Law Review: Argentina

 The pharmaceutical industry continues to be a highly regulated sector that has a very important presence in Argentina.
-Its financial results are highly affected by the influence of agreements entered into with social security organisations – mainly the social security organisation that covers retired people – and private health insurance companies.
-These organisations agree on coverage that favours its affiliates with regard to prices from laboratories, wholesalers and pharmacies.
-Despite the fact that these kinds of agreements continue to be in place, at least until March 2020, there have been changes in the financial politics these organisations have, owing to the fact that they are now calling for bids and joint purchases of certain products – mainly those related to oncologic and special treatment prognosis, which are usually the most expensive products.
+Its financial results are highly affected by the influence of agreements entered into with social security organisations – mainly the social security organisation that covers retired people – and private health insurance companies and 2021 has been no exception to this.
+These organisations agree on covering a part of the price fixed for the sale of products in pharmacies.
+On their side, all pharmacies agree on selling the products with the agreed discounts.
+Despite the fact that these kinds of agreements continue to be in place, due to continuing renegotiations, there have been changes in the financial politics because public social security organisations are now calling for bids and joint purchases of certain products – mainly those related to oncologic and special treatment prognosis, which are usually the most expensive products.

-An important change in the commercialisation of pharmaceutical products in the social organisation, that covers retired and challenged people (it includes the higher percentage of sales in the market), is the fact that this organisation decided to terminate agreements with the whole industry, switching to agreements company by company, in an additional effort to reduce the impact of the price of products.
-We cannot assure that this effort has been successful.
+One of the most important of these organisations, in terms of the quantity of people they provide coverage to and the higher percentage of sales in the market, is the social organisation that covers retired people and those with disabilities.
+During the previous government of 2016 to 2019, this organisation decided to terminate agreements with the whole industry, switching to company-by-company agreements, in an additional effort to reduce the impact of the price of products.

-The protection of research and consequent patentability of product has, however, created broad divisions between the different types of laboratories that operate in the country.
+The protection of research and consequent patentability of products has, however, created broad divisions between the different types of laboratories that operate in the country.
 These are: